UJJWALTHAKUR28/SwiftMedic/README.md

 # swiftmedic
-a ambulance booking and trackin system
+a ambulance booking and tracking system